NgoBaoDuyAnh/My-CTF-Journey/BuckeyeCTF 2025/ebg13/README.md

 ![The server declines to return the flag](images/accessAdminFromExternal.png) It means `Hello 10.0.1.44, I won't give you the flag!`

-I see the IP address 10.0.1.44 (declinded) and the if-block which checks for IP address and reckon that I have to be at the same network with the server to access the /admin page.
+I see the IP address 10.0.1.44 (declined) and the if-block which checks for IP address and reckon that I have to be at the same network with the server to access the /admin page.

 Notice that the server is listening from all interfaces on port 3000